rern/RuneAudio_Addons/guideline.md

 		- for install with individual downloads
 			- must be the same as `install.sh` to use `getuninstall` function
 			- destination must be `/usr/local/bin/`

-- consult with [JS plugin list]() used by other addons to avoid redundant install or critical uninstall
+	- consult with [JS plugin list](https://github.com/rern/RuneAudio_Addons/blob/master/js_plugins.md) used by other addons to avoid critical uninstall
+- update:
-- update will be done by uninstall > install
+	- will be done by uninstall > install

 **1.1  `install.sh` template**
 ```sh